osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

        opensciencegrid/osgvo-docker-pilot:release
 ```

-(Replace `/path/to/token` with the location you saved the token obtained from the OSG VO administrators.)
+Replace `/path/to/token` with the location you saved the token obtained from the OSG VO administrators.
 Privileged mode (`--privileged`) requested in the above `docker run` allows the container
-to mount CVMFS using cvmfsexec (see below) and invoke `singularity` for user jobs.
+to mount [CVMFS using cvmfsexec](#adding-cvmfs-using-cvmfsexec) and invoke `singularity` for user jobs.
-Singularity allows the user to use their own container for their job.
+Singularity allows OSP users to use their own container for their job (e.g., a common use case for GPU jobs).

 CVMFS
 -----

-CVMFS is a read-only remote filesystem that many OSG jobs depend on for software and data.
+[CernVM-FS](https://cernvm.cern.ch/fs/) (CVMFS) is a read-only remote filesystem that many OSG jobs depend on for software and data.
 Supporting CVMFS inside your container will greatly increase the types of OSG jobs you can run.

-There are two methods for adding CVMFS: [enabling cvmfsexec](#adding-cvmfs-using-cvmfsexec),
+There are two methods for making CVMFS available in your container: [enabling cvmfsexec](#adding-cvmfs-using-cvmfsexec),
 or [bind-mounting CVMFS from the host](#adding-cvmfs-via-bind-mount).
 Bind-mounting CVMFS will require CVMFS to be installed on the host first,
-but the container will need somewhat fewer privileges.
+but the container will need fewer privileges.

 ### Adding CVMFS using cvmfsexec